DilanCF/CMSC412_notes/lecture/Lecture12.md

 ![Alt text](img/Lecture12/image-12.png)

+Based on what we have observed from the previous burst, we can determine the next burst

 SJF is a nonpreemptive process
 * Assume that, once we are given CPU, we involuntarily relinquish it ???